Hudson's Bay Company: Saks Fifth Avenue (2013–2024)

-Saks Fifth Avenue flagship store.
-Saks Fifth Avenue is a chain owned by HBC since 2013.
+The Saks Fifth Avenue flagship store.
+The Saks Fifth Avenue chain was bought by HBC in 2013.

 On 29 July 2013, Hudson's Bay Company announced that it would buy Saks, Inc., operator of the American Saks Fifth Avenue brand, for US$2.9 billion, or $16 per share.
 The merger was completed on 3 November 2013.
-The company also stated that as a result of the purchase, Canadian consumers would see Saks stores arriving in their country soon.
-After the purchase was finalized, HBC had a net loss of $124.2 million in the 2013 3Q due to the cost of the purchase and promotions.
+The company stated that Canadian consumers would soon see Saks stores opening in their country as a result of the purchase.
+After the purchase was finalized, HBC posted a net loss of $124.2 million in the third quarter of 2013, due to the cost of the purchase and promotions.

-Saks Global purchased the American Neiman Marcus Group (NMG).
-The acquisition was finalized in December 2024 and the purchase cost $2.7 billion.
-The acquisition brought together Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue and Saks Off 5th.
-The purchase was supported with financing from Amazon (who will work with the group to “to innovate on behalf of customers and brand partners”), Authentic Brands Group, G-III Apparel Group and Salesforce.
-There is also the possibility of store closures across Saks Fifth Avenue and Neiman Marcus.
-In an interview with Vogue Business, Metrick (CEO of Saks Global Operating Group) said that this was only the beginning of the group's ambitions and that they were thinking of what the entity might look like internationally.
 On 4 July 2024, Hudson's Bay Company announced it would acquire Neiman Marcus Group for $2.65 billion, concluding years of negotiations.
+Hudson's Bay placed its US assets into a new subsidiary, Saks Global, in November 2024 and it was this company that finalized the purchase of Neiman Marcus Group the following month.
+The acquisition cost $2.7 billion and brought together Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue and Saks Off 5th.
+The purchase was supported with financing from Amazon (who undertook to work with the group “to innovate on behalf of customers and brand partners”), Authentic Brands Group, G-III Apparel Group and Salesforce.
+The acquisition raised the possibility of store closures across the Saks Fifth Avenue and Neiman Marcus chains.
+In an interview with Vogue Business, Marc Metrick (CEO of Saks Global Operating Group) said that this was only the beginning of the group's ambitions and that they were thinking of what the entity might look like internationally.